darilrt/hjax/README.md

 # Hjax
 When I'm bored, I do these things, sorry.

-Use Ajax with HTML syntax
+Use Ajax with HTML syntax.